jasasonc/FatigueDS/docs/source/getting_started.rst

 Random signal (time history)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For random signal defined by time history, the time history, time step, unit and method of calculation must be provided.
+For the random signal defined by the time history; time history, time step, unit and method of calculation must be provided.
 Available methods are:

 * ``convolution`` (Directly from time history)

-* ``psd_averaging`` (Conversion to PSD, then to ERS and FDS)
+* ``psd_averaging`` (Conversion to PSD, then to ERS and FDS from PSD)

 .. code-block:: python